UlfarErl/lampgpt/README.md

 > amidst the vast ballet of the cosmos.
 Here, in this small cubicle, lies the
 > equipment that bridges the gap between the known and the unknown, ready to
 > accompany you into the starry expanse.
 >
-> |> **bite my nails**
-> In the grand expanse of the cosmos, with mysteries untold and adventures
-> unnumbered waiting just beyond the bulkhead, you find a moment of introspection,
-> a brief pause in the relentless march of destiny.
-Yet, as you contemplate the
-> universe and your place within it, you realize that some habits of terrestrial
-> life, such as biting one's nails, hold little sway in the face of the infinite.
-> There are worlds to explore, secrets to uncover, and the vast unknown calls to
-> you, urging you to look outward, to the stars, rather than inward.
->
 > |> **perform calisthenic exercises**
 > In the vast expanse of space, aboard the Starcross, your desire to maintain